 I used to make fun of the whole “cross the ditch” phrase, but I get it now.
 Anything on the other side of the intracoastal feels like a million miles away when you live at the beach, so something has to be pretty good to make us drive over a bridge.
 Urban Air Adventure Park managed to lure me off the island and over to south Jacksonville by offering an all-access Platinum Pass to check out their new indoor trampoline and adventure park and it was definitely worth the trip.

-Urban Air opened its new location on Southside Blvd. in July and features several trampoline areas, a foam pit, warrior course/ball pit, go-karts, bumpers cars, little kid play area, virtual reality, climbing wall and more!
+Urban Air opened its new location on Southside Blvd. in July and features several trampoline areas, a foam pit, warrior course/ball pit, go karts for kids and adults, bumpers cars, little kid play area, virtual reality, climbing wall and more!
 There’s a ton of fun packed into every corner of their 40,000 sq. ft. location.

 There are still a few things in the works, including a new fenced in toddler area where parents can relax and not worry about the little ones wandering off.
 And as a parent, if you cringe at the thought of a ball pit of germs, Urban Air is one the cleanest indoor play areas and they regularly clean every surface with an antimicrobial fogger.